bigdataethics/RawSite/content/tutorial/PythonDictionary.md

 One of the basic operations to do with text is **tokenizing**.
 And two kinds of tokenizing are: sentence tokenizing and word tokenizing.
 Sentence tokenizing refers to splitting a paragraph into sentences; while word tokenizing refers to splitting a paragraph into words.

-The paragraph shown below is taken from the link: [I tried a #NoSpendChallenge for a month](https://www.bbc.co.uk/bbcthree/article/d0438e75-f9fc-4a85-a5b4-ce3cc040e33d) (You will want to change the smart quotes to regular quotes.)
+The paragraph shown below is taken from the link: [I tried a #NoSpendChallenge for a month](https://www.bbc.co.uk/bbcthree/article/d0438e75-f9fc-4a85-a5b4-ce3cc040e33d) (*Note: You will want to change the smart quotes to regular quotes*.)

 ```python
 paragraph = "It's official: I'm a financial ostrich.
 Every month, I run out of money \